WoltLab/WCF/wcfsetup/install/files/lib/system/api/guzzlehttp/psr7/README.md

 Converts the relative URI into a new URI that is resolved against the base URI.

+When the resolved path is a relative-path reference whose first segment contains a colon, which would be mistaken for a scheme name ([RFC 3986 Section 4.2](https://datatracker.ietf.org/doc/html/rfc3986#section-4.2)), it is prefixed with `./`, e.g. `./a:b`.

 ### `GuzzleHttp\Psr7\UriResolver::removeDotSegments`

 `public static function removeDotSegments(string $path): string`